1995parham/dotfiles/README.md

 ## Introduction

-This repository contains my personal configurations for Ubuntu, Manjaro i3 and OSx, which has been created in Fall 2013 when I was a lonely BSc' student at the Amirkabir University of Technology.
+This repository contains my personal configurations for ubuntu, manjaro (with i3 window manager), apple osx and even windows 10, which was created in Fall 2013 when I was a lonely BSc' student at the Amirkabir University of Technology.
-First of all, thank you for your visiting, to find out more about how to use this configuration with NeoVIM, Oh-My-Zsh, etc. please check the following sections.
+First of all, thank you for your visiting, to find out more about how to use this configuration with neovim, oh-my-zsh, etc. please check the following sections.
 Special thanks to [@elahe-dastan](https://github.com/elahe-dastan) for using this project and reporting its issues.
 Her unique contribution to this repository and my life is unforgettable.
 The following list contains my personal software recommendation: